du82/unfathoming/content/archive/2024/hello-world.md

 I've always wanted to improve my English skills, and maintaining a blog is a way to achieve that in a relatively low-stakes environment, away from the noise, trendiness, and engagement-seeking of the rest of the internet.
 This is also why my blog lacks a comment section or any way to contact me{% sidenote "I actively avoid social media and I don't have any accounts.
 If you see someone claiming to be me, they are lying." %}.

 The IT industry is evolving, and much of the resulting output cannot be considered finished.
 There's always new updates to be shipped and new releases to follow.
-I was drawn towards writing for the exact opposite reason; when you're done writing and you hit the "commit changes" button, you can move on to the next topic.
+I was drawn towards writing for the exact opposite reason; when you're done writing and you hit the "Commit & Push" button, you can move on to the next topic.

 ## Why the name "Unfathoming"?
 {% callout "note", "Definition of Unfathoming:<br>Unfathoming: Synonym of Unfathomable.
 Present tense.
 To find hard to believe, not in a way rooted in skepticism, but because it is a difficult reality to process."%}